CQCL/tket/pytket/docs/index.rst

     from pytket import Circuit

-    c = Circuit(2,2) # define a circuit with 2 qubits and 2 bits
+    circ = Circuit(2,2) # define a circuit with 2 qubits and 2 bits
-    c.H(0)           # add a Hadamard gate to qubit 0
+    circ.H(0)           # add a Hadamard gate to qubit 0
-    c.Rz(0.25, 0)    # add an Rz gate of angle 0.25*pi to qubit 0
+    circ.Rz(0.25, 0)    # add an Rz gate of angle 0.25*pi to qubit 0
-    c.CX(1,0)        # add a CX gate with control qubit 1 and target qubit 0 c.measure_all()  # measure qubits 0 and 1, recording the results in bits 0 and 1
+    circ.CX(1,0)        # add a CX gate with control qubit 1 and target qubit 0 circ.measure_all()  # measure qubits 0 and 1, recording the results in bits 0 and 1

 Some of the extension modules define :py:class:`Backend` s, allowing the circuits to be run on simulators or real quantum hardware.
 For example, ``pytket-qiskit`` grants access to the :py:class:`AerBackend` simulator which can sample from measurements.